anhcale/thinkcs/typescript/typescript-documentation/handbook/2/basic-types.md

   > In contrast, a lot of users prefer to have TypeScript validate as much as it can straight away, and that’s why the language provides strictness settings as well.
 These strictness settings turn static type-checking from a switch (either your code is checked or not) into something closer to a dial.
 The further you turn this dial up, the more TypeScript will check for you.
 This can require a little extra work, but generally speaking it pays for itself in the long run, and enables more thorough checks and more accurate tooling.
 When possible, a new codebase should always turn these strictness checks on.
 </details>

 TypeScript có một số cờ kiểm tra mức độ nghiêm ngặt kiểm tra kiểu có thể được bật hoặc tắt và tất cả các ví dụ của chúng tôi sẽ được viết với tất cả chúng được bật trừ khi có quy định khác.
-Cờ [strict](../tsconfig.md#strict---strict) trong CLI hoặc `"strict": true` trong [tsconfig.json](tsconfig-json.md) bật tất cả chúng đồng thời , nhưng chúng tôi có thể chọn không tham gia riêng lẻ.
+Cờ [strict](../tsconfig.md#strict---strict) trong CLI hoặc `"strict": true` trong [tsconfig.json](tsconfig-json.md) bật tất cả chúng đồng thời, nhưng chúng ta có thể chọn chỉ bật một số thứ.
 Hai công cụ lớn nhất mà bạn nên biết là [noImplicitAny](../tsconfig.md#no-implicit-any---noimplicitany) và [strictNullChecks](../tsconfig.md#strict-null-checks---strictnullchecks).

 <details>
   <summary>English version</summary>